-- Toor dal also contain carbohydrates, which our body needs to generate energy.
+- Toor dal also contains carbohydrates, which our body needs to generate energy.
 They contain complex carbohydrates, which are digested slowly by the body and are much better than simple carbohydrates.

-How to make Dal Fry in Instant Pot?
+How to make Indian Dal Fry in Instant Pot?

 Dal Fry with Pot-in-Pot Basmati Rice

 One of the big advantages of the Instant Pot is – the option to do Pot-in-Pot Cooking or PIP.
 This means being able to cook multiple things at a time by also cooking in a small pot inside the main pot.
 To cook pot-in-pot, you need a tall trivet and stainless steel containers that you can use within the main pot.

 Another important thing with pot-in-pot cooking is to consider the cooking time for the dishes you want to cook together.
 As an example, toor dal takes about 5 mins to cook at high pressure, and basmati rice takes about 4-6 mins at high pressure.
 Hence, if I add rice pot-in-pot with these lentils, they will cook well.
 I would not cook brown rice along with these lentils, however they would work well with kidney beans that cook in 30 mins at high pressure.